sandrasoi/My-Makers-Journey/README.md

 <h2>My Goals:</h2>

 <h3>I can make anything:</h3>
-- I can TDD anything
+- I can TDD anything;
-- I can program fluently
+- I can program fluently;
-- I can debug anything
+- I can debug anything;
-- I can model anything
+- I can model anything;
-- I can refactor anything
+- I can refactor anything;
 - I have a methodical approach to solving problems

 <h3>I help my teams succeed:</h3>